Toyexstars/Human-Resources-Project/README.md

 This project aimed to gain an insight to the attrition of the employee based on their age, job role, department, education field and marital status.

 ## Data Source
 The primary source of data used is HR data.csv file and this is an open source data from Kaggle.
+The data contains some key columns such as:
+- Atrition
+- CF-age-band
+- Current employee
+- Gender
+- Education
+- Education field
+- Department
+- Job role
+- Marital status

 ## Tools Used
 - Microsoft Excel